-Republican Jewish Coalition ‘Offended And Appalled’ By Marjorie Taylor Greene’s Comments, Behavior
+Republican Jewish Coalition 'Offended And Appalled' By Marjorie Taylor Greene's Comments, Behavior

 The group got involved in a primary race for the second time last year, endorsing John Cowan over Greene "because we found Greene's past behavior deeply offensive."

-“She repeatedly used offensive language in long online video diatribes, promoted bizarre political conspiracy theories, and refused to admit a mistake after posing for photos with a long-time white supremacist leader,” the statement said.
+"She repeatedly used offensive language in long online video diatribes, promoted bizarre political conspiracy theories, and refused to admit a mistake after posing for photos with a long-time white supremacist leader," the statement read.

 But Greene easily beat Cowan and ended up winning in the general election against her Democratic opponent.
 She is now one of the most controversial and polarizing members of the U.S. Congress.